flowershow/flowershow/README.md

 ## Dev

-To setup a local dev environemnt:
+To setup a local dev environment:

 1. Clone this repo
 2. Install the dependencies with `npm i`